Soviet Jewry movement: History

-Later, Student Struggle for Soviet Jewry, was founded by Jacob Birnbaum at Yeshiva University in 1964, and grew to include students from the New York metropolitan area and beyond.
+Later, Student Struggle for Soviet Jewry, was founded by Yaakov (Jacob) Birnbaum at Yeshiva University in 1964, and grew to include students from the New York metropolitan area and beyond.
 In 1969, the Jewish Defense League began a series of protests and vigils while employing militant activism in order to publicize the persecution of Soviet Jewry.
 The Union of Councils for Soviet Jews was formed in 1970 as an umbrella organization of all local grassroot groups working to win the right to emigrate for oppressed Jewish citizens of the Soviet Union.

 The movement was represented in Israel by Nativ, a clandestine agency that sought to publicize the cause of Soviet Jewry and encourage their emigration to Israel.

 Major activities

 The majority of activities in the Western Bloc were aimed at raising awareness about the lack of freedom to emigrate from the Soviet Union.